inkle/ink/README.md

 Pre-requisites:

- * Install and Xamarin
+ * Install Xamarin
  * Install Xcode, and run, make sure it installs command line tools
- * Unfortunately you seem to open up the .sln and build the Release configuration before the install script works, initially?
+ * Unfortunately you seem to open up the `.sln` and build the Release configuration before the install script works, initially?
 TODO: Fix this!

 Run the `build_and_install_inklecate2.command` script.
 This will do two things: